BrittaRude/BrittaRude.github.io/inputs_code/_posts/2020-08-09-britta-rude-basic-python-for-economics.md

 ```python
 $pip install pandas
 ```
-Then open your prefered Python User Space (as Jupyter Notebook, or Spyder) and load the package:
+Then open your prefered Python User Interface (as Jupyter Notebook, or Spyder) and load the package:

 ```python